top of page

 An Industry Quaking in their Ferragamos

-No one knows how the cord-cutting endgame will work out as all the players are frantically trying to secure their respective futures in this seismically shifting paid television landscape.
+No one knows how the cord-cutting endgame will eventually work out as all the players are frantically trying to secure their respective futures in this seismically shifting paid television landscape.

-This is all good news to consumers!
+This is mostly good news for consumers.

 À la Carte Finally Arrives (sort of)